-As compared to classical centralised approaches to the team formation problem [Anagnostopoulos et al., 2010; Majumder et al., 2012] our game theoretic approach is distributed, i.e. each agent decides on its own which team to join.
-Analysis of coalition formation games in the presence of hard constraints on the number of coalitions that can be formed and preferences on coalitions given using a weighted undirected graph was investigated in [Sless et al., 2014].
+As compared to classical centralised approaches to the team formation problem [1, 28] our game theoretic approach is distributed, i.e. each agent decides on its own which team to join.
+Analysis of coalition formation games in the presence of hard constraints on the number of coalitions that can be formed and preferences on coalitions given using a weighted undirected graph was investigated in [39].
 In this context, we extend that work in two directions.
 First, we introduce player-specific restrictions on the coalitions that players can join.
 Second, using weighted hypergraph representation for the preference relations on coalitions, allows us to represent synergies between groups of players, which is not possible with undirected graphs.